Barcelona cityscape, Sagrada Família basilica rising above the Eixample grid at golden hour

 Mandarin Oriental Barcelona

 "Passeig de Gràcia's most refined address.
-Two Michelin stars and Patricia Urquiola interiors — the combination is unreasonably good."
+A Michelin-starred kitchen at Moments and Patricia Urquiola interiors, the combination is unreasonably good."

 9.6